På svenska

 ISBN:978-952-93-7732-9

 Book: Gravity in the Nordic Area from Newton till Today: What, how, and why?
-(To appear soon)

 This is a book not only for gravity people, but also for others who have wondered what gravity actually is, how gravity on the Earth and especially in the north has been determined through history, and why so much effort is put into obtaining knowledge of gravity.
+For information on how to buy the book see How to buy a book below.
+The book is also available here as a pdf file.

 Specifications of the book: